-Finally, dividends to holders of the Company's Class A or Class C common stock will be paid at the discretion of the Company's board of directors may decrease the level, or entirely discontinue payment, of dividends.
+Finally, dividends to holders of the Company's Class A or Class C common stock will be paid at the discretion of the Company's board of directors.
+The Company's board of directors may decrease the level, or entirely discontinue payment, of dividends.